ncatlab/nlab-content/pages/5/4/9/6/26945/content.md

 ## Idea

 A polynomial identity in a ring $R$ is a noncommutative polynomial in finitely many variables $x_1,\ldots,x_n$ which evaluates to zero for any choice $a_1\ldots,a_n$ substituted in place of the variables.
-If $R$ is an algebra in characteristic $p$ then $p x$ is the identity in $R$.
+If $R$ is an algebra in characteristic $p$ then $p x$ is an identity in $R$; this is a rather trivial case.
 It is a very special property of a ring to admit a nontrivial polynomial identity.

 ## Definition